Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

-The spread of the proposal distribution has to be tweaked.
+The spread of $Q(\vec{\theta}'|\vec{\theta}_{n})$ has to be tweaked.
 If it is too large, the rejection rate will be too high.
-If it is too small the samples will be more auto-correlated.
+If it is too small, the samples will be more autocorrelated.
 There is no general method to tweak those parameters.
-Yet a clever strategy to get the new proposed sample $\vec{x}'$ can reduce the impact of such parameters.
+However, a clever strategy to obtain the new proposed sample $\vec{\theta}'$ can reduce their impact.
 This is why the Hamiltonian Monte-Carlo method has been proposed.

-The Hamiltonian Monte-Carlo algorithm \cite{neal2011mcmc} is another example of Metropolis-Hasting algorithm for continuous distributions designed with a clever scheme to draw a new proposal $\vec{x}'$ to ensure that as few samples as possible are rejected and there is as few correlation as possible between samples.
-Moreover, the burn in time is extremely short.
-The process to generate a new jump is based on Hamiltonian mechanics.
-First, we assume that from the actual position $\vec{x}_{n}$, we will move with an initial random velocity $\vec{v}$ from a proposal distribution $Q(\vec{v})$.
-Then, we define the Hamiltonian of the system as:
+\emphBulletPoint{The Hamiltonian Monte Carlo algorithm (HMC)} \cite{neal2011mcmc} is another example of Metropolis-Hasting algorithms for continuous distributions.
+It is designed with a clever scheme to draw a new proposal $\vec{\theta}'$ to ensure that as few samples as possible are rejected and there is as few correlation as possible between samples.
+In addition, the HMC's burn-in time is extremely short compared to the standard Metropolis-Hasting algorithm.

-with $ log(P(x))$ being considered as the potential energy and $log(Q(v))$ as the kinetic energy.
-We then let the system move for a given time $T$.
-The corresponding dynamical system is parametrized by the following PDE: